oneapi-src/oneDPL/rfcs/proposed/asynchronous_api_general/readme.md

 The new [execution control library](https://eel.is/c++draft/exec) in C++ 26, also known as [*schedulers/senders/receivers*](https://wg21.link/p2300), is the proposed way to improve asynchronous programming with C++, dealing with the limitations of `std::future`.
-In the essense, this library provides a language to build program flow graphs and then run those on chosen execution resources.
+In the essence, this library provides a language to build program flow graphs and then run those on chosen execution resources.